 ATFC was established to provide children with the emotional support they need at school in a world where mental health issues are increasingly prevalent.
 In 2016 we began by offering therapy sessions to 30 children in 9 primary schools across London.
-We appointed our first staff member in 2017 to support the ongoing expansion of our services, and we are now providing therapy to 74 children a week in 19 primary schools across the spectrum of the Jewish community.
+We appointed our first staff member in 2017 to support the ongoing expansion of our services and we are now providing therapy to 180 children a week in 32 primary schools.

 Jewish News – 25 April 2019